 - Subpar communication between candidates and the business throughout the interview and hiring processes

 Start with a thorough understanding of the roles and responsibilities your team needs.
-Then you can establish a plan to identify top talent capable of handling the responsibilities of these essential cybersecurity roles.
+Then you can establish a plan to identify top talent capable of handling the responsibilities of these essential roles.

 Contact an Expert With Any Questions About Cybersecurity Investing

 Cybersecurity investing is an imperfect science.
-Understanding the different roles and responsibilities of cybersecurity professionals is only the first step, you will need additional insights to help you weigh the pros and cons of any potential investment.
+Understanding the different roles and responsibilities of cybersecurity professionals is only the first step, and you will need additional insights to help you weigh the pros and cons of any potential investment.

 Option3Ventures is a cybersecurity venture capital fund with extensive industry expertise.
 Cybersecurity investing is all we do, and we strive to be the best at it.
 With our support, you can explore attractive investment opportunities in cybersecurity and find ways to get the most value out of your investments.
 To learn more about cybersecurity investing opportunities, contact us today.